I’m single. So what?’

 In most traditional societies, a woman is generally and most commonly seen as a mother and wife.
-Her value, status and reputation are often defined by marital affiliation, family ties, and motherhood.
+Her value, status, and reputation are often defined by marital affiliation, family ties, and motherhood.

-The rule however does not apply to men in the same way as it does to women.
-Single men are more readily accepted but single, unmarried women are constantly questioned and judged.
+The rule, however, does not apply to men in the same way as it does to women.
+Single men are more readily accepted, but single, unmarried women are constantly questioned and judged.

-As a consequence, women who are unmarried or still are in search of marriage partners often feel like they are under constant scrutiny, and that they owe people around them an explanation.
+As a consequence, women who are unmarried or are still in search of marriage partners often feel like they are under constant scrutiny and that they owe people around them an explanation.

 Women and Diversity

 Just as the human race is diverse, so are women.
 While it is true that many women choose to be mothers and wives, it is wrong to impose a similar expectation on all women.

 Even marriage at times does not solve things for her, as she is expected to embrace motherhood and then to give birth to children of both genders.

 However, with modernization, women’s traditional roles as mothers and wives are increasingly being challenged.
 Two groups have emerged as a result, each with its own extreme ideas and beliefs.

-The first group resists any kinds of change; they insist that women have to remain mothers and wives or this world will be corrupted.
+The first group resists any kind of change; they insist that women have to remain mothers and wives or this world will be corrupted.
 They tend to deny the existence of other roles and functions that women can play.

-The second group on the other hand is desperate to renounce the idea of marriage and motherhood completely, for they see these two as impediments to women’s liberty and advancement.
+The second group, on the other hand, is desperate to renounce the idea of marriage and motherhood completely, for they see these two as impediments to women’s liberty and advancement.

 The Qur’anic Approach

-The Quran has taken a delicately balanced approach as it narrates a number of stories in which women are not depicted as mainly mothers or wives but as free individuals whose merit are not related to the two traditional roles.
+The Quran has taken a delicately balanced approach as it narrates a number of stories in which women are not depicted as mainly mothers or wives but as free individuals whose merits are not related to the two traditional roles.

-Maryam was described as a devout, obedient and chaste person who dedicated her whole life to the worship of God.
+Maryam was described as a devout, obedient, and chaste person who dedicated her whole life to the worship of God.

-The Queen of Sheba was characterized by her political capabilities, intellect and grace.
+The Queen of Sheba was characterized by her political capabilities, intellect, and grace.
 The two daughters of Shuaib were the caretakers of their father and performed duties, which at that time were dominated by men.

-While some female figures in the holy book and history were indeed described as wives and mothers, others were described in such a manner that gives little attention to their personal lives or domestic identities; rather the real focus was on themselves as independent humans who act freely and are not bound by conventional gender stereotypes.Pages: 1 2 3
+While some female figures in the holy book and history were indeed described as wives and mothers, others were described in such a manner that gave little attention to their personal lives or domestic identities; rather, the real focus was on themselves as independent humans who act freely and are not bound by conventional gender stereotypes.Pages: 1 2 3